Kłanino, Pomeranian Voivodeship

 Kłanino is a village in the administrative district of Gmina Krokowa, within Puck County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 6 km east of Krokowa, 13 km north-west of Puck, and 51 km north-west of the regional capital Gdańsk.

 Kłanino was a private village of Polish nobility, including the Marcelecz, Wibasz, Kliński and Lubocki families, administratively located in the Puck County in the Pomeranian Voivodeship of the Kingdom of Poland.

 Sights of Kłanino are the Kłanino Palace and the Armory Museum (Muzeum Pancerne) with a collection of armory from World War II.